Reminder: Shopping comes with risks, purchase with caution.

 Equivalent to Alipay in Japan, requires a Japanese phone number to use.
 If you don't have a My Number Card, just take cash to the convenience store to recharge.

-Additionally, sharing the installation package; if you don't have a VPN, use the link below:
+Additionally, sharing the installation package; if you don't have a VPN, just use the link below:

 https://www.123pan.com/s/iGz0Vv-kGHVh.html